National Drug Rebate Agreement

 |For a Mandatory Effective Date of:||The Rebate Agreement Must Be Received And Accepted by CMS by|

-Manufacturers are required to report initial product and pricing information on all NDCs within 30 days of the end of the month and quarter of the optional effective date.
-For every month and quarter thereafter, product and pricing data is due within 30 days of the end of each respective monthly and quarterly period.
+Manufacturers are required to report initial product and pricing information on all CODs within 30 days of the end of the month and quarter of the optional effective date.
+For every month and quarter thereafter, pricing data are due within 30 days of the end of each respective monthly and quarterly period and updated as often as necessary.
+In addition, product data should be initially reported and/or updated as soon as it is available.
+When a manufacturer markets a new COD, they must also submit the drug to the Drug Data Reporting for Medicaid (DDR) system, ensuring that it is first electronically listed with FDA.